gonzalo123/scp-iot-demo/README.md

 ### HCP

-Hana Cloud Platform allow us to create web application using SAPUI5 easily.
-It also allow us to create a destination (the way that SAP uses to connect modules) to our IoT module.
-Also every Hana table can be accessed via oData and we can retrieve the information easily within SAPIUI5
+Hana Cloud Platform allow us to create web applications using SAPUI5 framework easily.
+It also allow us to create a destination (the way that SAP's cloud uses to connect different modules) to our IoT module.
+Also every Hana table can be accessed via oData so and we can retrieve the information easily within SAPIUI5

 ```js
 onAfterRendering: function () {